neimad/travis-python/README.md

 To solve those problems, some directions have been taken:

- - use Pyenv to install Python environment on Linux and macOS,
+ - use python-build from Pyenv to install Python environment on Linux and macOS,
  - use Chocolatey to install Python environment on Windows,
  - use a pure Bash script because it is the shell commonly available on all operating systems available on Travis CI,